ESCOMP/CTSM/doc/source/tech_note/Decomposition/CLM50_Tech_Note_Decomposition.rst

-compile time, between 2 contrasting hypotheses of decomposition as embodied by two separate decomposition submodels: the CLM-CN pool structure used in CLM4.0, or a second pool structure, characterized by slower decomposition rates, based on the Century model (Parton et al.
+compile time, between 2 contrasting hypotheses of decomposition as embodied by two separate decomposition submodels: the CLM-CN pool structure used in CLM4.0, or a second pool structure, characterized by slower decomposition rates, based on the fCentury model (Parton et al.
 1988).
 In addition, the user can choose, at compile time, whether to allow :math:`{n}_{lev}` to equal 1, as in CLM4.0, or to equal the number of soil levels used for the soil hydrological and thermal